106061144/final/README.md

 (3) Position Calibration:
 This part is same as that in homework 4.
-BBcar would calibrate its position automatically till it faces directly from the AprilTag.
+BBcar would calibrate its position automatically till it faces directly and perpendicularly from the AprilTag.

 (4) Line following with TF human identification:
 The subtask is similar to the first one, which makes the car follow a white line.
 The different part is that I use the human